leviicd/final-project-git/README.md

-# Kalkulator Bunga Sederhana (Simple Interest Calculator)

-Proyek ini adalah bagian dari tugas akhir untuk kursus Git dan GitHub.
+# final-project-git

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A project that contains a bash script to calculate simple interest.
+The simple interest calculator takes the principal amount, rate of interest, and time period to compute the final interest.

-Input:
-   p, principal amount
-   t, time period in years
-   r, annual rate of interest
-Output
-   simple interest = p*t*r

-© 2022 XYZ, Inc.